illuminatedwax/pesterchum/readme.txt

 computer) for 10 minutes and then come back.

 IMPORT: Imports your old Pesterchum 2.0, 2.5 and Tinychum chum rolls.
-This will also import your old quirks soon.
+This will also import your old quirks from Pesterchum 2.5.

 RECONNECT: Forces PC to reconnect to the server.